DarkEnergyScienceCollaboration/CS4.4/README.md

-#  Validate input catalog properties
+#  Documentation and validation of all tools that deliver input catalogs

 Summary -- This task is, in particular, aimed at the non-galaxy catalogs and concerns e.g. shear catalogs, strong lensing images etc.